Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 IBKR adds proprietary excess insurance through Lloyd's of London, taking total coverage to $30M.
 For a high-net-worth investor with millions at the broker, this matters.
 For most retail accounts under $500k, the standard SIPC is plenty.

 What about the Indian platform itself failing?
-Vested and INDmoney are private companies — if either goes bankrupt, your shares remain at the US broker (DriveWealth/Stockal) in your name.
+Vested, INDmoney, and Rovia are all private companies.
+If any of them go bankrupt, your shares remain at the US broker (DriveWealth or Alpaca, depending on the platform) in your name.
 You'd contact the US broker directly to claim them.
 Not zero-friction, but not catastrophic.

 Repatriation — getting money back to India